cooldev1337/zkMLTrack/readme.md

 * `ezkl prove`
 * Building verifier contract artifacts

-✔ **Deploy EZKL Verifier contract (Solidity)**
+✔ **Deploy EZKL Verifier contract**

-A deployment script sends the compiled solidity verifier to a network.
+A deployment script sends the compiled verifier to a network.
 Just configure in `.env`:

 ```